braph-software/BRAPH-2/tutorials/developers/dev_intro/test_readme.md

 	- A `tag` (a string).

-	- A `category`, which determines for how a prop is used.footnote`The possible categories and formats are shown in the boxes below.`
+	- A `category`, which determines for how a prop is used.
+The possible categories and formats are shown in the boxes below.

 	- A `format`, which determines what a prop can contain.